hhilbig/hhilbig/README.md

 ### Other data sets / projects

-- A multi-agent pipeline that provides a rigorous feedback for quantitative social science papers. <https://github.com/hhilbig/feedback_pipeline>
+- A multi-agent pipeline that provides feedback for quantitative social science papers. <https://github.com/hhilbig/feedback_pipeline>
 - Municipality-level panel on broadband coverage in Germany (2005–2021), using 2021 borders.
 Due to limited documentation and provider changes in 2015, data may not be fully accurate or comparable over time. <https://github.com/hhilbig/broadband>

 ### Replication files